eclipsesource/tabris-js/doc/faq.md

 ### How can I test Cordova plug-ins?

-You can test several prepackaged plug-ins directly from the [Tabris.js developer app](developer-app.md).
+You can test several prepackaged plug-ins directly from the [Tabris.js developer app](../latest/developer-app.md).
-These include camera, device motion, dialogs and more (see [Default Plug-ins](cordova.md#cordova-plugins-support)).
+These include camera, device motion and more (see [Default Plug-ins](../latest/cordova.md#cordova-plugins-support)).

 In order to test additional plug-ins you will need to [add them to your `config.xml`](../latest/build.md#integrating-cordova-plugins) and [build the app](build.md).
 If [you enable the debug option](../latest/build.md#settings), the developer console will still be available and allow you to load newer app code via [developer console](../latest/developer-app.md#the-developer-console) without re-building the entire app.

 ### Can I create my own native plugins?

 Yes.
 The [downloadable](https://tabrisjs.com/download) Tabris.js platforms (sign-in required) for Android and iOS allow you to create native plugins.
-See the respective docs for [Android](custom-widgets-android.md) and [iOS](custom-widgets-ios.md) for technical details.
+See the respective docs for [Android](../latest/custom-widgets-android.md) and [iOS](../latest/custom-widgets-ios.md) for technical details.

 ## Payment